 Or go to Layer>New adjustment layer and select one of the options.

 The adjustment layer will appear on top of the previous ones you have.
-You can modify the adjustment using its properties panel and the changes will affect all the layers below.
+You can modify the adjustment using its properties panel.
+The changes will affect all the layers below.

 There are so many adjustment layer types that you might feel a bit overwhelmed.
 Focus on some of the fundamental adjustments until you get used to Photoshop and feel like experimenting with others.

-There are some relevant options that affect the tonal range or the color of your image such as Exposure, Curves, Vibrance or Hue/Saturation.
+Some suitable options that affect the tonal range or the colour of your photo are Exposure, Curves, Vibrance or Hue/Saturation.

 3. Select Areas of Your Images With the Marquee and Lasso Tools

 You can select areas of your images in several different ways.
-For selecting areas with certain shapes you can use the Marquee tool.
+For selecting areas with specific shapes, you can use the Marquee tool.

 There is a rectangular shaped one.
-Right-clicking on the icon you can select the Elliptical shape or even a single row/column Marquee tool.
+After right-clicking on the icon, you can select the Elliptical shape or even a single row/column Marquee tool.

-You select the area by clicking on the starting point and dragging the cursor across the image until you reach the desired size.
+You select the area by clicking on the starting point and dragging the cursor across the photo until you reach the desired size.

-Another way of selecting areas is using the Lasso Tool.
-With this tool you can select a free area in your images.
+Another way of selecting areas is by using the Lasso Tool.
+With this feature, you can select a free area in your images.

 There are several types of Lasso Tools.

 With the Basic one (Lasso Tool) you can select areas by freehand.
 The Polygonal Lasso allows you to create edges by clicking on points.
-The Magnetic tool is great to select along edges.
+The Magnetic option is great to select along edges.

 Click on the starting point of the selection and move your mouse.
 You will see that the selection line wrap the edge and Photoshop add points along the course of the mouse.